 So in search of love and laughter,

 Never sure of where I’m going,

 For I haven’t any plans.

 Out on the loose!

-This is my third attempt at semi-regular blogging, so naturally the house is peaceful and contemplative so I can reach that zen zone, tucked in my perfectly organized and quiet little nook of writing happiness.
-There’s a soft tinkle of the desktop waterfall, and the cat keeps my lap warm and also photogenic.
-A cozy cuppa tea sits on the desk, next to my artsy little journal that I use to record my every thought.
+second third fourth (I’ve now lost track) attempt at semi-regular blogging, so naturally the house is peaceful and contemplative so I can reach that zen zone, tucked in my perfectly organized and quiet little Instagram ready nook of writing happiness.
+There’s a soft tinkle of the desktop waterfall, and the giant white super fluffy cat keeps my lap warm and also photogenic.
+A cozy cuppa tea sits on the desk, next to my artsy little journal that I use to record my every precious thought.

 Are you still with me?
 Good, now to give you a window into the true scene: We just purchased our first house, so naturally a good chunk of our lives are still in bins and boxes.
 Just glancing into our now full garage fills me with the desire to lay down and whimper.
 We have both reached the “burn it to the ground/dump it all at Goodwill” stage of unpacking.
 My new motto is “If I haven’t touched it for three months, do I really need it?”
 The World’s Best Husband (converted this spring from “World’s Best Boyfriend”) says our next move will never ever happen, we’ll be here til we’re deaaaaad!
 After loosing count of the moves I’ve made in a short three decades of life, I’m not inclined to argue.